-For each CCUR-DSCC PCIe board installed, a line similar to one of the following will be printed, depending on the revision of the system's /usr/share/hwdata/pci.ids file:
+For each CCRT-DSCC PCIe board installed, a line like one of the following will be printed, depending on the revision of the system's /usr/share/hwdata/pci.ids file:

+'''

-05:04.0 System peripheral: Concurrent Computer Corporation Device 9277 (rev 01)
+05:04.0 System peripheral: Concurrent Computer Corporation Device 9277 (rev 01) 02:04.0 System peripheral: Concurrent Computer Corporation Device 9278 (rev 01)

+'''

-If a line similar to the above is not displayed by the Ispci command, the board has not been properly installed in the system.
+If a line like the above is not displayed by the Ispci command, the board has not been properly installed in the system.
 Make sure that the device has been correctly installed prior to attempting to use the software.
 One similar line should be found for each installed card.